lucarv/connfac-lab/LAB 2.2/README.md

 FROM
     [<YOUR IOTHUB ALIAS>]
 ```
-17. Save the work and start the job from trhe overview pane on the Stream Analytics Job page.
+17. Save the work and start the job from the overview pane on the Stream Analytics Job page.
 18. Verify that telemetry is again stored in the container.